Shake, Rattle and Roll Fourteen: The Invasion

-Shake, Rattle and Roll Fourteen: The Invasion (stylized as The Invasion: Shake Rattle and Roll Fourteen, and also known as Shake, Rattle and Roll XIV or Shake, Rattle and Roll 14) is a 2012 Filipino science fiction horror anthology film directed by Chito S. Roño, and the fourteenth installment of the Shake, Rattle & Roll film series.
-The film stars an ensemble cast including Dennis Trillo, Lovi Poe, Janice de Belen, Herbert Bautista, Paulo Avelino, Martin Escudero and Vhong Navarro.
+Shake, Rattle and Roll Fourteen: The Invasion (stylized as The Invasion: Shake Rattle and Roll Fourteen, and also known as Shake, Rattle and Roll XIV or Shake, Rattle and Roll 14) is a 2012 Filipino science fiction horror anthology film directed by Chito S. Roño, and the fourteenth installment of the Shake, Rattle & Roll film series, following the thirteenth film in 2011.
+The film stars an ensemble cast including Vhong Navarro, Janice de Belen, Herbert Bautista, Dennis Trillo, Lovi Poe, Paulo Avelino, and Martin Escudero.
+The film was produced by Regal Entertainment, and is an official entry to the 38th Metro Manila Film Festival.
+The film also features the return of Arlene Muhlach, Janice de Belen and Herbert Bautista, which starred in past installments.

-The film was produced by Regal Entertainment and Regal Multimedia, Inc. The film is an official entry to the 38th Metro Manila Film Festival.
-The film also serves as the most independent entry throughout the entire series for its sole director, Chito S. Roño.
-The film also features the return of Arlene Muhlach, Janice de Belen and Herbert Bautista, which starred in past Shake, Rattle & Roll installments.
+The film consists of three stories: a group of cousins inheriting a fortune must face comic book monsters that come to life; a platoon of soldiers trapped in a forest tries to survive a horde of zombies; and a couple inside a collapsing shopping mall struggles to escape a sudden alien invasion.

 The fifteenth installment, Shake, Rattle & Roll XV, was released in 2014.